 A CERTIFICATE OF AUTHENTICITY WILL ACCOMPANY THIS RING, ISSUED BY ONE OF THE MOST REPUTABLE UK BASED GEM COMPANIES

-The ring is hand crafted to a high standard and is NOT mass machine produced and brand new with tag and will be delivered to you in a premium quality presentation box.
+The ring is hand crafted to a high standard and is NOT mass machine produced and brand new with tag and will be delivered to you in a premium quality presentation box as pictured.
 Please be assured, the ring you see in our photos is the ring that will be sent to you and is not part of a bulk lot which some retailers display on their websites!